-Qwa2 - Loamy and Sandy Sediment Shallow to Glacial Till (Unnamed erosion surface sediment)

-One to three meters of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
+Qgla2 - Loamy and Sandy Sediment Shallow to Glacial Till (Unnamed erosion surface sediment)One to three meters of yellowish brown to gray, massive to weakly stratified, well to poorly sorted loamy, sandy and silty erosion surface sediment.
 Map unit includes some areas mantled with less than two meters of Peoria Silt (loess).
-Overlies massive, fractured, firm glacial till of the Wolf Creek and Alburnett formations.
+Overlies massive, fractured, firm glacial till of the Illinoian Glasford Formation.
 Seasonally high water table may occur in this map unit.